robertwayne/bufferfish/README.md

 # Bufferfish

-Bufferfish is utility library for working with binary network messaging between Rust and TypeScript projects, such as over WebSockets.
+Bufferfish is utility library for working with binary network messages between Rust and TypeScript, such as over WebSockets.

 ## Repository Overview